THREE GOAL THIRD SENDS MASSACHUSETTS PAST MAINE, 5-2

-Junior Branden Gracel scored a goal and an assist for the Minutemen
+Junior forward Branden Gracel scores goal and assist for Minutemen

 AMHERST, Mass. - The UMass hockey team used a trio of third period goals to lift the squad to a 5-2 victory over Maine on Saturday night at the Mullins Center.
 Following the win, the Minutemen improve to 11-17-2 overall, 8-14-1 in Hockey East games, while the Black Bears drop to 9-17-6 on the season and 5-12-6 in conference action.

 Four UMass players had multi-point nights against Maine as juniors Conor Sheary and Branden Gracel registered a goal and an assist apiece, while senior Rocco Carzo and junior Joel Hanley each had a pair of helpers.

 The Minutemen opened the scoring 5:51 into the first period.
 After winning a neutral zone faceoff, redshirt sophomore Steven Guzzo sent the puck ahead to Carzo who skated into Maine's end and fired a puck in on Martin Ouellette.
 Ouellette made the initial stop, but junior Adam Phillips was there to clean up the rebound in the slot to put the Minutemen on the board with his fifth of the season.

 Gracel then increased UMass' advantage to 2-0 less than two minutes later.
 Hanley collected the puck and sent a pass to Conor Sheary who found Gracel streaking up the left side.
 After crossing the blue line, Gracel rocketed a slap shot into the top right corner of the Black Bears' net at the 7:47 mark.

 However, Maine responded with a two-goal second period.
 On the first power play of the game for either squad, Jake Rutt's shot from the point off a feed from Devin Shore and Ben Hutton tucked inside the left post at 5:36.